arishuynhvan/learnRNExpo/CodingGuidelines.md

 ## Git commits

 Start with an infinitive verb.

-Imagine you answer "Why should I add this commit?"
+Imagine answering "Why should I add this commit?"

 -> "To..." + <your_commit_message>, e.g. ```Fix bug #1```

 ## Warnings